craigraphics/Frontend-core-concepts/Architecture/System Design.md

    - Scability, Availability, Reliablity, Security, Performance.
    - Quality attributes do dictate the software architecture of our system.
 ### 4. system constrains - limitations and boundaries
-  - Time constraints
+  - Time constraints.
-  - Financial constraints
+  - Financial constraints.
-  - Staffing constraints
+  - Staffing constraints.

+## Steps for capturing the features and functional requirements
+   - Identifying all the users and the actors.
+   - Gathering all the use cases.
+   - Expanding each use case with a flow of interactions between the actors in our system.